 When it comes to internal causes, businesses have much better control.
 They can mitigate the risks, prevent some cyber events, and create a plan to minimize their impact in case of occurrence.
 In this article, we’ll primarily focus on the internal causes of SaaS downtime.

 Impact on business

 As mentioned above, modern businesses heavily depend on SaaS solutions.
 Tools like Google Workspace, Microsoft Office 365, and Salesforce contain some of the most critical information.
-Furthermore, they automate and streamline important processes like collaboration on documents, tracking sales pipeline, data analysis, etc. Not being able to use these tools or the data they store can have significant implications for business.
+Furthermore, they automate and streamline important processes like collaboration on documents, tracking sales pipeline, data analysis, etc. Not being able to use these tools or the data they store can have a detrimental impact on business operations.

 - Opportunity losses.

 - Reputational losses.